 He graduated from The City University, London with a Bsc in Applied Physics and Electronics, and was named one of the top leaders in Cloud Computing in 2011 and 2012 by SearchCloudComputing magazine.
 He can usually be found on Twitter @adrianco.

-A software/systems engineer with a lot of experience building big, real-world systems.
+Ari Gesher is a software/systems engineer with a lot of experience building big, real-world systems.

 I do big data, social systems, and gameplay.
 I like wicked problems.
 Everything’s people with me: cognition, culture, and the intelligence processes of the global brain.